acemod/ACE3/wiki/framework/tagging-framework.md

    | Arguments | Explanation
 ---| --------- | -----------
 0  | `"ace_victoryRed"` | Unique identifier (similar to class name)
-1  | `"Victory Red"` | Display name as it displays in interaction menu 2  | `"ACE_SpraypaintRed"` | Required item to have in inventory to be able to spray your tag 3  | `["tagTexture1.paa", "tagTexture2.paa"]` | List of texture variants (one is randomly selected when tagging) 4  | `"icon.paa"` | Icon as it displays in interaction menu
+1  | `"Victory Red"` | Name of your tag being displayed in the interaction menu 2  | `"ACE_SpraypaintRed"` | Required item to have in the inventory to be able to spray your tag 3  | `["tagTexture1.paa", "tagTexture2.paa"]` | List of texture variants (one is randomly selected when tagging) 4  | `"icon.paa"` | Icon being displayed in the interaction menu